Season Notes |

-The Sioux City Metros became the first Iowa/Midwest High School Hockey League team to earn a national title winning the 2018 USA Hockey Division II High School National Championships in Plymouth, Minnesota.
-After falling behind 2-0 in the championship game to Monarch, Colorado, the Metros rallied for a 3-2 victory. |
+The Sioux City Metros became the first Iowa/Midwest High School Hockey League team to earn a national title winning the 2018 USA Hockey High School National Championships-Division II in Plymouth, Minnesota.
+After falling behind 2-0 in the championship game to Monarch, Colorado, the Metros rallied for a 3-2 victory.

-The Varsity/JV Championship Tournament Weekend will remain in Ames for the next five years.
-The City of Ames proposed a five-year contract that guaranteed an hourly ice cost at the current rate for the next five years.
-The offer was voted on and passed by the League’s Team Representatives. |
+The Championship Tournment Weekend will remain in Ames for the next five years.
+The City of Ames offered a five-year contract that guaranteed an hourly ice cost at the current rate for the next five years.

-Fine Designs Custom Apparel provided on-site, customized imprinted wearables during the MHSHL Championship Weekend. |
+For the first time, Fine Designs Custom Apparel provided on-site, customized imprinted wearables during the weedend tournament.

-There was a total of 17 overtime periods during the MHSHL Championship Tournament Weekend, nine in Varsity games, eight in Jr. Varsity games. |
+There was a total of 17 overtime periods during the MHSHL Championship Tournament Weekend, nine in Varsity games, eight in Jr. Varsity games.

 VARSITY REGULAR-SEASON CHAMPION